carlosevia/carlosevia-netlify/pages/academic-information.md

 ## Courses

-In the spring 2020 semester, I am teaching the following course:
+In the fall 2020 semester, I am teaching the following courses:

 * COMM 2094: Communication and Issues of Diversity

-I am also supervising an undergraduate research project on the topic of intelligent content for communication professionals.
+* CMST 5814: Communication Graduate Seminar.
+Topic: ContentOps.

 ## Links